lasarobotics/notebookgenie-template/README.md

 # Testing

-To test this package without Notebook Genie, install the following
+To test this package without Notebook Genie, install the following and have them in your `PATH`:

 - NodeJS, `npm` and `bower`
 - `pdftk` (from their website)